-This guide is a comprehensive resource of cable TV alternatives you can use to watch TV without paying for a cable or satellite subscription.
+This is a comprehensive guide on how to watch TV without paying for a cable or satellite subscription.
 I cover nearly every facet of cutting the cord.
-The guide provides not only the basics of finding alternatives to cable TV but also directs you to a deeper analysis of cord cutting topics in other articles on the site.
+The guide provides not only the basics of finding cable TV alternatives but also directs you to a deeper analysis of cord cutting topics in other articles on the site.
 This should serve both beginner and expert cord cutters.
 I’m continually updating this page as new information is available.

 The first section of the guide covers the basics of cord cutting like streaming services, devices and antenna basics.
 The other sections contain more information on topics like watching sports, replacing your landline, DVR alternatives, TV over the air, and much more.
 By the end, you should be ready to cut the cord and stop paying thousands on cable TV.

-For convenience, I put together a table of contents to help navigate this guide to cable TV alternatives.
+For convenience, I put together a table of contents to help navigate this guide.
 Each section ends with a link to get back to the table of contents.

 Table Of Contents